Vadym79/DevOpsGuruWorkshopDemo/README.md

 SAM will create an output of the API Gateway endpoint URL for future use in our load tests.
 Please also check you API Key.
 I'll need both: API Gateway Endpoint URL and API Key to use the application properly.

+## Enable DevOps Guru

+Go to the AWS DevOps Guru Service -> Settings -> Analyzed Resources and then choose "CloudFormation Stacks" and then select DevOpsGuruDemoProductsAPi

 ## Create some Demo Products

 1) Login into your AWS account and to to the API Gateway Service